 the views and aspirations of you and your child;

 a full description of his/her special educational needs and any health and social care needs,

 a statement of specific need, the provision required and how education, health and social care will work together to meet your child’s needs and support the achievement of the agreed outcomes.

 You and/or the school, usually through the SENCO, can request that the local authority conducts an assessment of your child’s needs.
 This may lead to an EHC Plan.

 This is the link to further information about EHC Plans on the Westminster City Council website: https://fisd.westminster.gov.uk/kb5/westminster/fis/advice.page?id=CPm-g360tZA

 11. How will the school know that the support has made a difference to my child’s learning and how can my child and I be included in this review process?

 Your child’s progress will be assessed both in terms of his/her regular learning within the class and any specific intervention programmes.
 The impact of the support given is carefully evaluated to ensure that the learning outcomes have been achieved and if not, what adaptations are necessary.
 It may be decided that a further period of support is beneficial for your child.
 You and your child will be kept informed and encouraged to be actively involved at all stages of this support.

 We believe it is very important for parents/carers to be involved in all areas of their child’s learning and we actively encourage this.
 It is essential to understand both you and your child’s views on any difficulties they may experience with their learning.
-If your child has an identified special educational need you will be invited to regular meetings with the class teacher and SENCO to discuss current progress, support strategies being used and expected outcomes.
+If your child has an identified special educational need you will be invited to regular meetings with the class teacher and Inclusion Team to discuss current progress, support strategies being used and expected outcomes.
 If your child has a Statement of SEND or an EHC plan you and your child will be able to share your views formally at the Annual Review.